The TOP 4 WARM whites for walls, trims, cabinets & more…

 WHITE DOVE ON DOORS & TRIMS

-White Dove is softer looking than what builders USUALLY use on trims and doors.
-So, if you have an existing white that’s BRIGHTER than White Dove and want to repaint one surface, you’ll likely want to paint the other white surfaces as well for consistency and flow.
+White Dove is softer looking than the shades of white that builders USUALLY use on trims and doors.
+So, if you have an existing white that’s BRIGHTER than White Dove and want to repaint one surface, you’ll likely want to paint the other white surfaces for consistency and flow.

 WHITE DOVE ON CABINETS & FURNITURE